 Google operates a global network of peering points of presence, which means that customer traffic can travel within the Google network until it's close to its destination, providing users with a better experience and better security.
 For more information, see Network edge locations.

 Geographic management of data

-Data locality for Google Cloud services is governed by the terms of service, including service specific terms.
+Data locality for Google Cloud services are governed by the terms of service, including service specific terms.
 Google understands that each customer might have unique security and compliance needs.
-The Google Cloud sales team can help you work toward meeting your requirements.
+The Google Cloud sales team can help you work towards meeting your requirements.

 When using regional or zonal storage resources, we strongly recommend that you replicate data to another region or snapshot it to a multiregional storage resource for disaster recovery purposes.